-The first days that herald the arrival of spring will appear some time this month, and with them early bloomers like magnolias and hellebores.
+The first signs of spring will appear some time this month, and with them early bloomers like magnolias, azaleas and pieris.
 You can get a head start on the busy spring planting season now by planting the last of your summer-flowering bulbs, pruning camellias to shape, and fertilising grass for a healthy, vibrant summer lawn.

 - Trees and shrubs: Acacia (Wattle), azalea, boronia, buddleia, camellia japonica, correa, Geraldton wax, grevillea, hardenbergia, diosma, magnolia, michelia, waratah, flowering cherries, peach, plum and quince.